 Dealing with food addiction

-I have tried a lot of diets.
+I tried a lot of diets.
 Some diets worked and some did not, but whenever I lost weight, I could never keep it off.
 Over the years I started using food as a crutch.

 I was addicted to sweets and other rich foods and was an emotional eater.
 If there was chocolate anywhere in the house, it never lasted long around me.